AngelosSfyrakis/UTF-8-Validator/README.md

 ./name < text_file_name
 ```
 # Notes
-In this assignment students were not allowed to use arrays(strings included).
+In this assignment students were given instructions not to use arrays(strings included).